JoeCalvi/dbd-api/README.md

 So calling http://localhost:3000/perks/query?type=hex, for example, will return all "Hex" perks.

 `/perks/query?status_effect=`

-                // ?status_effect=status_effect_name
-                // will return perks associated with this status effect
+We are also able to utilize perks' associated status effects to narrow down our `GET` request.
+If you wanted to `GET` all perks that are associated with the "Haste" status effect in some capacity, you would just to need to make the call to http://localhost:3000/perks/query?status_effect=Haste.

 `/perks/query?status_effect=status_effect_name&role=role`
                 // ?status_effect=status_effect_name&role=role ('killer' or 'survivor')